 While the simple presence of a car accident lawyer in your corner can go a long way toward getting you fair compensation for your injuries and losses, it’s important to find someone who can handle every possible turn your case might take.

-As well as expertise in traffic law and personal injury/wrongful death, it’s a good idea to look for knowledge of the area where the accident happened.
+As well as expertise in traffic law and personal injury/wrongful death claims, it’s a good idea to look for knowledge of the area where the accident happened.
 Particularly in cases where the fault is contested, or flawed infrastructure plays a role, your lawyer will need to be able to speak knowledgeably about local traffic patterns, speed limits, and trouble spots.

 At The Stoddard Firm, we also harness our local knowledge to make sure our clients get the benefit of all available evidence.
 For example, we’ll coordinate with local tow companies, like Johns Creek Towing Service, to verify where a client’s vehicle was hit, or with Emory Johns Creek Hospital to establish the severity of the injuries.